ctevans/Supervised-Learning-by-Gradient-Descent-Tile-Coding/README.md

 The sentence above literally describes what is going on.
 We have three python files here, each with it's own particular purpose.

+###Core Files:

+SuperLearn.py: Implementing the full learning algorithm, fill with Phiture vectors, weight vectors, etc.

+TileCoder.py: Creates a large framework of a staggered, and layered, grid mapping mathematically.
+Returns the indexes impacted.

+plot.py
+             This python file parses the data and hands it over to the imported Axes3D to create the two graphical representations of the algorithm run!

 ##Additional files:
 We provided two graphs of the results of the data, which allows a visual representation for anyone interested! :)
 They are the following: